Dexter087/disaster-severity-prediction/README.md

 - Total damage
 - Impact score

-This ensures that the model predicts severity from information that could be known before the final disaster impact is fully reported.
+This ensures that the model predicts severity from information that could reasonably be known before the final disaster impact is fully reported.

 ---